How businesses can avoid double currency conversion and reduce operating costs

 What is foreign currency risk?

 With this in mind, foreign currency risk is the financial risk that results from fluctuations in the value of a home currency against a foreign currency.
-For example, if you’re a US-based business who buys raw materials from Japan, a foreign currency risk could be if the value of the US dollar crashed against the Japanese Yen, making it very expensive for your business to purchase the materials required to manufacture your products.
+For example, if you’re a US-based business that buys raw materials from Japan, a foreign currency risk could be if the value of the US dollar crashes against the Japanese Yen, making it very expensive for your business to purchase the materials required to manufacture your products.

 What’s the impact?